akruszewski/gibl/manuscript/chapter3.md

        (string->bytes/utf-8 (number->string value)))))))
 ```

-`digest/sign` is the procedure that does the encryption.
-It accepts a private key, an algorithm[^ch4n3] and bytes, and it returns encrypted data.
+`digest/sign` is the procedure that does the hashing and encryption.
+It accepts a private key, an algorithm[^ch4n1] and bytes, and it returns encrypted data.

 Next, we implement a procedure for processing transactions which will: